BeastNeedsMoreTorque/scalaLiftDemo/README.md

 Install PostgresSQL.
 I use 9.4.5.0

 ## WEB API Dependencies (keys, rate usage)
-See https://lcboapi.com/docs/v1 about setting a LCBO token, which is required if used from a public website as queries are limited.
+See `https://lcboapi.com/docs/v1` about setting a LCBO token, which is required if used from a public website as queries are limited.

 My home private usage qualifies for following:
 When LCBO API is accessed from a web server or private script, these keys are not rate-limited, and they do not support CORS or JSONP.

 You need a Google MAPS API key as per following (JS API): https://developers.google.com/maps/documentation/javascript/get-api-key
-Once obtained, use it in webapp/index.html at following replacing GET_A_KEY with your API key.
+Once obtained, use it in `webapp/index.html` at following replacing `GET_A_KEY` with your API key.
-        <script async defer src="https://maps.googleapis.com/maps/api/js?key=GET_A_KEY&callback=storeFinder.initMap"
+        `<script async defer src="https://maps.googleapis.com/maps/api/js?key=GET_A_KEY&callback=storeFinder.initMap"`

-Install initial SQL tables using POSTGRES_SCHEMA_INIT.SQL.
+Install initial SQL tables using `POSTGRES_SCHEMA_INIT.SQL`.
 What may cause portability issues for other databases in that file are:
 Usage of sequences to generate IDs.
-Usage of SERIAL in users table for primary key (auto increment in other RDBMSs).
+Usage of `SERIAL` in users table for primary key (auto increment in other RDBMSs).
-Table "Inventory" is double quoted.
+Table `"Inventory"` is double quoted.
 It's managed by Squeryl outside of LIFT's Record control and useful to represent stateful many-to-many relations between store and product.

 ## Design Limitations
 Security: